pavlovic-bojan/todo-app/test/SETUP_GUIDE.md

 ### Database Setup

-The backend should automatically create `dev.db` when it starts.
+The backend should automatically create `your-db-url` when it starts.

 If not:
 ```bash